When Ella was about two, we bought a memory game at a garage sale for a dollar.

 That game makes me want to gouge my eyes out.

 It takes FOREVER to play and invariably, just when it’s finallllllllly almost over, someone goes down the longest chute and you’re staring down the barrel of another 20 minutes of play time.

 Of course, my girls love playing games, and I actually really love games myself, so we’ve started to build up a decent little collection of games that we all enjoy.

-- Enchanted Forest.
-When I was little and we lived in Wisconsin, our library had games you could check out, and we checked this one out a lot.
+Enchanted Forest.
+When I was little and we lived in Wisconsin, our library had games to play with children that you could check out, and we borrowed this one out a lot.
 I hadn’t seen it in almost 25 years, but Merrick sent it to us for Christmas and it’s super fun.
 You move around the forest looking under trees to see what fairy tale story is hidden under it, and then go to the castle and try to match the correct card to the right tree.
 We played it as a family on a Sunday afternoon a few weeks ago, and Bart and I kept saying, “This is really a great game!”

-- Chicken Foot.
+Chicken Foot.
 At Thanksgiving, Bart’s grandma pulled out our domino set and taught a bunch of the cousins to play this game.
-I’ve always had a soft spot in my heart for this game, so I’m usually willing to play a couple of times.
+I’ve always had a soft spot in my heart for Chicken Foot, so I’m usually willing to play a couple of times.
 Just make sure you’re at a big enough table.

-- Uno.
+Uno.
 We took this with us to London because it took up basically no space, and we played it in many hotel rooms and on train and airplane tables as we traveled through Europe.
-It’s a good way to strengthen number and color skills, and if you lose a card, it doesn’t matter.
+It’s one of my favorite games to play with children because it’s a good way to strengthen number and color skills, and if you lose a card, it doesn’t matter.

 Yahtzee.
 Oh man, we have played TEN MILLION games of this over lunch this year.
 I really love it, plus it’s great for math skills.
 We have printed off so many extra score cards because we go through them super fast.